33rd Annual Conference

-Each program below has been approved for CE credit to partially meet the 6-hour CE re-certification requirement for Certified Consultants (CC-AASP).
+Each program below has been approved for 3 hours of CE to partially meet the continuing education re-certification requirement for Certified Mental Performance Consultants (CMPC).
 Workshops are subject to cancellation should less than 10 registrants be enrolled 30 days prior to session date.

 Workshops are not included with general conference registration.
 Fees are as follows, per workshop:

 |3 hour workshop|

 |APA Credit Fee (Optional):||$15|

 Critical and Cultural Sport Psychology Consulting Practices